What If Autism Is Definedas A Quizlet? 5 Facts That Will Change Your View

 The Danger of Oversimplification

 But here's the catch.
-Day to day, while these tools can be a starting point, they are incredibly flawed.
+Think about it: while these tools can be a starting point, they are incredibly flawed.
 The internet has a tendency to turn complex neurological realities into "relatable content.

 When autism is treated like a casual quiz, we risk trivializing the very real struggles that come with it—the burnout, the sensory meltdowns, and the systemic barriers to employment and education.
 There is a massive difference between "I find loud parties tiring" and the profound neurological exhaustion of navigating an autistic life.